adlnet/xAPI-Spec/xAPI.md

 ##### Example
 The list of scopes determines the set of permissions that is being requested.
-For example, an instructor might grant "statements/read" to a reporting tool, but the LRS would still limit that tool to Statements that the instructor could read if querying the LRS with their credentials directly (such as Statements relating to their students).
+For example,an instructor might grant "statements/read" to a reporting tool, but the LRS would stilllimit that tool to Statements that the instructor could read if querying the LRS with theircredentials directly (such as Statements relating to their students).

 ## 7.0 Data Transfer (REST)

 ###### Description

 This section describes that the xAPI consists of 4 sub-APIs: Statement, State, Agent, and Activity Profile.
 These four sub-APIs of the Experience API are handled via RESTful HTTP methods.
 The Statement API can be used by itself to track learning records.

-__Note:__ In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example base IRL of the LRS.
-All other IRL syntax after this represents the particular endpoint used.
+__Note:__ In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example base IRI of the LRS.
+All other IRI syntax after this represents the particular endpoint used.

 ###### Requirements

-* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters which the LRS does not recognize ( __Note:__ LRSs may recognize and act on parameters not in this specification).
+* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters which the LRS does not recognize ( __Note:__
+LRSs may recognize and act on parameters not in this specification).

 * The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters matching parameters described in this specification in all but case.

 <a name="errorcodes" />